wichmann-lab/python-psignifit/docs/basic-usage.md

 look at the [installation guide](./install_guide) for instructions on how to install this package.

-*psignifit* is a toolbox to fit psychometric functions.
+*psignifit* is a toolbox to fit psychometric functions from behavioral data.
 It comes with tools to visualize and evaluate the fit.

 ```{code-cell} ipython3
 ---